-In this article, we will embark on a journey to discover this fabulous grape variety and explore its origins, its taste characteristics, possible food and wine pairings , and even its serving temperature.Follow the guide!
+In this article, we will discover this fabulous grape variety and explore its origins, its tasting characteristics, possible food and wine pairings, and even its serving temperature.
+Follow the guide!

 The origins of Chardonnay

-Today, it is (almost) the only white grape variety planted in Burgundy, a region where it represents nearly half of the vineyard.Following the regions Champagne and Languedoc-Roussillon where Chardonnay is also very present.
-Other wine-growing areas such as the Loire, Jura, Savoie, and even Beaujolais cultivate it.
+Today, it is (almost) the only white grape variety planted in Burgundy, a region where it accounts for almost half of the vineyard.
+Next come the regions of Champagne and Languedoc-Roussillon where Chardonnay is also very present.
+Other wine regions such as the Loire, Jura, Savoie, and Beaujolais also cultivate it.

 The taste and aromas of Chardonnay

-What makes Chardonnay so captivating is its ability to reflect its environment.Indeed, wines made from this grape variety vary significantly depending on the terroir, climate, or even their vinification and aging.
-It is most likely its brilliant adaptability that allows it to have a global reach.
+What makes Chardonnay so captivating is its ability to reflect its environment.
+Indeed, wines made from this grape vary considerably depending on the terroir, climate, and their vinification and aging.
+It is most likely this brilliant adaptability that allows it to shine worldwide.

-To exaggerate, one could say that there are two main styles of Chardonnay.
-The first style focuses on the fruity notes of the grape variety.
-The wine is therefore generally aged in a neutral container (such as a stainless steel tank), not altering its intrinsic aromas.
-In this case, the cuvées express aromas ranging from white fruits (peach, apricot, etc.) to citrus fruits (lemon, grapefruit, etc.) including green apple.
-Nevertheless, even within this same style, its expression can vary considerably.For example, one will notice a significant aromatic difference between a Chablis Chardonnay expressing tension and minerality compared to a Languedoc Chardonnay with riper and more indulgent fruity notes.
-The other style of Chardonnay is the one aged in oak barrels.
-This style is particularly widespread in Burgundy within appellations such as Chassagne-Montrachet, Pouilly-Fuissé, or Meursault.
-Here, the texture in the mouth will be heavier, and the fruit notes will indulgently blend with woody, spicy, buttery, and brioche aromas from barrel aging.
+To simplify, one could say that there are two main styles of Chardonnay.
+The first style focuses on the grape's fruity notes.
+The wine is therefore generally aged in a neutral container (such as stainless steel tanks), which does not alter its intrinsic aromas.
+In this case, the cuvées express aromas ranging from white fruits (peach, apricot, etc.) to citrus fruits (lemon, grapefruit, etc.) and even green apple.
+Nevertheless, even within this same style, its expression can vary considerably.
+For example, you will notice a great aromatic difference between a Chardonnay from Chablis expressing tension and minerality compared to a Chardonnay from Languedoc with riper fruity notes and indulgentes.

-What to eat with Chardonnay ?
+What to eat with Chardonnay?

-At what temperature should Chardonnay be served ?
+At what temperature should Chardonnay be served?

 Due to the multitude of wine styles offered by Chardonnay, it should be served at a different temperature depending on its type.